AxonFramework/extension-spring-aot/.github/ISSUE_TEMPLATE.md

 <!--
-Thanks for taking the time to draft up an issue for Axon Framework's Experimental Spring Native Extension!
+Thanks for taking the time to draft up an issue for Axon Framework's Spring Ahead of Time Extension!
 Prior to starting off, please read the following:

 ## Usage Questions

-If you are having difficulty using Axon Framework's Experimental Spring Native Extension, please consider checking Axon's Reference Guide first if it answers your question: https://docs.axoniq.io/reference-guide/extensions/spring-native
+If you are having difficulty using Axon Framework's Experimental Spring Ahead of Time Extension, please consider checking Axon's Reference Guide first if it answers your question: https://docs.axoniq.io/reference-guide/extensions/spring-aot

 When the Reference Guide does not cover the specific question you have, take the following into account:
 - GitHub is *not* intended for usages questions, instead: